Sambar deer: New Zealand

-In New Zealand, sambar roam the coast and gullies in Horowhenua District, Manawatu District, Rangitikei, and Whanganui.
+In New Zealand, sambar roam the coast and gullies in Horowhenua District, Manawatū District, Rangitikei, and Whanganui.
 Until recently, they were protected, but the Department of Conservation has now removed hunting regulations surrounding them, allowing them now to be hunted year round.

 United States

 Sambar were introduced onto St. Vincent Island, Florida, in 1908 and increased to about 50 individuals by the 1950s.
 White-tailed deer also live on St. Vincent Island; however, they inhabit the highlands while the sambar mostly live in the lowlands and marshes.
 To ensure that the sambar population does not disrupt the native white-tails, hunting permits have been issued since 1987 to regulate the population.
 Each year, about 130 permits are offered for the three-day hunt.
 This maintains a sambar population of 70–100 individuals.
 They do not herd, but occur in groups of four or five animals, possible family groups.
-Little is known about the sambar in Florida.
+Little is known about the sambar's ecology in Florida.

 Between 1930 and 1941, Sambar were brought to the US state of Texas along with other imported big game that are referred to as exotic game.
 76% of fenced exotics are found on the Edwards Plateau, whereas 59% of free range exotics are found in South Texas.